memphis212/Incident-Handling-Log/readme.txt

 Users can search for specific incidents using keywords.
 The search function matches the entered keyword against incident details and displays matching results.

 Data Persistence:
+Incidents are stored either in a CSV file named "incidents.csv" or a SQLite database named "incidents.db", depending on the version you choose.

-Incidents are stored in a CSV file named "incidents.csv" upon logging.
+CSV Version: Incidents are stored in a CSV file upon logging.
 When the application starts, it loads previously logged incidents from the CSV file.
+SQLite Version: Incidents are stored in a SQLite database upon logging.
+When the application starts, it loads previously logged incidents from the SQLite database.
 User Interface:
 The GUI is designed using Tkinter, providing a user-friendly interface for logging and viewing incidents.
 Dropdown menus and entry fields enable users to input incident details efficiently.